 David completed his MA in Writing, Directing and Performance at York University and is currently nearing completion of his PhD in ‘Psychophysical Performance and the Representation of Obsessive-Compulsive Disorder on the Stage’ at the same institution.
 David’s specialisms include his current research as well as contemporary performance and directing theories.
 He still acts and directs professionally as well as delivering workshops at both educational and corporate levels and clients have included the Royal Shakespeare Company, Headlong and a variety of external professional institutions.

-Since graduating, David has presented papers and work at a variety of theatre conferences from the Central European Drama Conference in Slovakia, the Milan Teatro Lita Festival and UK conferences including Birkbeck’s Theatres of Contagion and St Mary’s, London Mental Health and Theatre conference.
-His research has included mental health and theatre and ensemble learning techniques.
+David has presented papers and work at a variety of theatre conferences from the Central European Drama Conference in Slovakia, the Milan Teatro Lita Festival and UK conferences including Birkbeck’s Theatres of Contagion and St Mary’s, London Mental Health and Theatre conference.
+He also recently presented a paper at the Canadian Association for Theatre Research CATR/ACRT-SQET Conference entitled Crisis and Recovery: Theatre & Performance Before and After the Global Pandemic.
+His current research includes mental health and performance and ensemble learning techniques.